vxwo-opensource/starword-java/README.md

-star-json-java
+star-keyword-java
 ===================================

-A native JSON text star library for Java
+A native star text by keywords library for Java